Maryland Bicycle and Pedestrian Advisory Committee

 Maryland-National Capital Park and Planning Commission: Michael Jackson

-Maryland State Department of Education: Gabriel Rose
+Maryland State Department of Education: Luke Hollis

 Maryland State Police: Lt Laura Beck